10203040506070809/Model_Loader/README.md

 Read through an obj file line by line and checks for the first word of each line.
 Depending on what the word is, it'll split the following values and add them to a vector.
+For example,
+if the first word is V, we know the following values are the vertices of the model using SplitString, we split the line into a string vector and ignore the first value since it's the firstWord, i.e V The following values are then converted to floats and added to a GLfloat vector.
+This is then added to a vector of GLfloat vectors vertices.
 ## ParseDAE
 Not implemented yet
 ## OpenFile